Sgt. Lawrence John Jordan

 What is known is that

-is on December 23rd and 24th, the battalion was in the area
+is on December 23 and 24, the battalion was in the area of

 going to use